 Turn right side out and push corners out with a chopstick or skewer.

 The nose bridge fits better if wire is inserted.
 I used a thin floral wire that it a slight bit stronger than a twist tie.
 Bend in the ends for safety.
 An alternate way is to use wired ribbon.
+Another great option is to use strips cut from tin cans (like the top flap of a sardine can or tomato can) See this post for details on how to make it iron-in.

 To add elastic after turning loop a bit under so it is 2x secure and stitch on.